kee5625/Trainer-Diagnostic-Interface-Backend/README.md

 If the board does not automatically leave bootloader mode:
 1. Set IO0 pin to HIGH or remove from GND
 2. Press RESET/RST (EN) button.
 If button not present, manually connect the "EN" pin to GND and disconnect.

+# CAN Setup
+To get the setup working.
+Open the Master and Slave folders separately, configure Extension (idf.py reconfigure if needed).
+Match the COM Port Settings as needed and flash onto each board.